Sunii-999/Sunii-999/README.md

-# 👋 Hi there, I'm Stijn Walravens a.k.a.
-Sunii
+# 👋 Hi there Sunii

-## 🎨 Full Stack Developer
-### Belgian / Native American

----

 ## 💼 Who am I?
 I'm a full stack developer who enjoys coding projects that have a personal meaning or software that can help someone.
 I use tools like **React.js** / **Next.js** to build smooth and user-friendly digital experiences.
-I also freelance as a developer and graphic designer.

-When I’m not at the computer, you’ll probably find me gaming, enjoying a movie marathon, or getting lost in a good book.
-Whether it’s pixels or code, I love crafting things that make people smile.

 ---